 - Enterprise account:

-On the left navigation pane in Salesforce, click Domain Management to expand the related section, and then click My Domain.
+On the left navigation pane in Salesforce, click Company Settings to expand the related section, and then click My Domain.

 Scroll down to the Authentication Configuration section, and click the Edit button.

-In the Authentication Service section, select the friendly name of your SAML SSO configuration, and then click Save.
+In the Authentication Configuration section, Check the Login Page as Authentication Servie of your SAML SSO configuration, and then click Save.